Precipitation: Satellite estimates

 Although surface precipitation gauges are considered the standard for measuring precipitation, there are many areas in which their use is not feasible.
 This includes the vast expanses of ocean and remote land areas.
 In other cases, social, technical or administrative issues prevent the dissemination of gauge observations.
 As a result, the modern global record of precipitation largely depends on satellite observations.

-Satellite sensors work by remotely sensing precipitation—recording various parts of the electromagnetic spectrum that theory and practice show are related to the occurrence and intensity of precipitation.
-The sensors are almost exclusively passive, recording what they see, similar to a camera, in contrast to active sensors (radar, lidar) that send out a signal and detect its impact on the area being observed.

 Satellite sensors now in practical use for precipitation fall into two categories.
 Thermal infrared (IR) sensors record a channel around 11 micron wavelength and primarily give information about cloud tops.
 Due to the typical structure of the atmosphere, cloud-top temperatures are approximately inversely related to cloud-top heights, meaning colder clouds almost always occur at higher altitudes.
 Further, cloud tops with a lot of small-scale variation are likely to be more vigorous than smooth-topped clouds.
 Various mathematical schemes, or algorithms, use these and other properties to estimate precipitation from the IR data.